 |Total Family Income||% of Applicants who qualify for Scholarship & Grant Aid||Average Scholarship & Grant Aid (% of Tuition)||Average Tuition after Scholarship and Grant Aid|

-In addition to the Go Blue Guarantee, as this table illustrates, eligible Michigan residents with demonstrated financial need at all income levels continue to qualify for financial aid.
-For example, 89 percent of families who applied for aid with an income between $95,000–$125,000 receive on average scholarship/grant aid that pays for 55 percent of their tuition.
+Eligible Michigan residents with demonstrated financial need at all income levels qualify for financial aid.
+For example, 89 percent of families who applied for aid with an income between $95,000–$125,000 received on average scholarship/grant aid that pays for 57 percent of their tuition.
+View our family profiles to see how other Michigan families are funding college educations.